 10 Steps for Starting a Small Business

-By Rebecca Lake · May 22, 2024 · 11 minute read
+By Rebecca Lake.
+October 02, 2024 · 13 minute read

 10 Steps for Starting a Small Business

-If you’re interested in exploring your entrepreneurial side and breaking free of the traditional 9-to-5, you might consider opening a small business.
+If you’re interested in exploring your entrepreneurial side and breaking free of the traditional 9-to-5, you might consider starting a small business.
 But it’s not something to venture into without mapping out a strategy for success first.

 There’s some groundwork that needs to be laid when you’re working toward owning a business.
 That includes refining your concept, taking care of the legal aspects of starting a new company, and getting your finances in order.

 If you’re looking for a checklist of steps to follow when you’re starting your new business, this guide can help.
+Keep reading for 10 steps on how to start a business.

 1. Research Your Idea